Student Handbook

 Dress Code

-The District recognizes that styles of grooming and dress communicate individual preferences and can influence student behavior and enhance a school’s learning environment.
+The District recognizes that styles of grooming and dress communicate individual preferences and can influence student behavior, thereby enhancing a school’s learning environment.
 Students are expected to dress appropriately for school – this means being clean and well-groomed in appearance and avoiding styles of dress and grooming that disrupt the school environment or distract other students.
-Such limitations on a student’s taste and individuality are necessary to achieve the educational goals of the school.
+Such limitations on a student’s taste and individuality are necessary to achieve the school's educational goals.

 Styles that interfere with the school’s educational program and mission of the school will not be tolerated.
 Clothing or accessories that pose a danger to the health or safety of students, and staff or are harmful to school property are prohibited.
 Students are expected to wear appropriate clothing and may be required to wear a school uniform.

-To prevent the loss of class time, parents/guardians are reminded to monitor their children’s attire before they leave for school.
+Parents/guardians are reminded to monitor their children’s attire before they leave for school to prevent the loss of class time.

 - Students are expected to wear school uniforms.